ddd-crew/ddd-starter-modelling-process/README.md

 If you have questions you can ping us or open an [Issue](https://github.com/ddd-crew/ddd-starter-modelling-process/issues/new/choose).

-Feel free to also send us a pull request with your examples or experience reports.
+Feel free to also send us pull requests with your [case studies](/case-studies).

 [![CC BY 4.0][cc-by-shield]][cc-by]